samwilson/website/content/2017/0813_allthestations.md

   - trains
   - Wikimania
 ---
-Today is [All The Stations](http://allthestations.co.uk/)‘ &#8220;have an adventure&#8221; day, in which they’re asking people to visit a railway station that they’ve never been to before.
+Today is [All The Stations](http://allthestations.co.uk/)‘ “have an adventure” day, in which they’re asking people to visit a railway station that they’ve never been to before.
 When I first heard about it I figured I have to end up at somewhere boring like [Aubin Grove](https://en.wikipedia.org/wiki/Aubin_Grove_railway_station) but as it turns out I’m actually at Wikimania in Montreal!
 So it’s rather easy to find a station to which I’ve never been; in fact, with the assistance of a friend, I have today been to seven new stations.

 [Bonaventure](https://en.wikipedia.org/wiki/Bonaventure_station):